logo

 My biggest question: is there anyway possible to transfer the water we currently have in our pool to the new pool which will be located in the same spot.
 It was such a big deal to even get the water delivered for the first one and very expensive, so if there is anyway possible to transfer it into the new one, it would be a Blessing.
 Thank you and have a Blessed day!

-Hi Misty.
 I have not responded sooner because, well, I have no idea how to store 7,500 gallons of water.
 OK, well, I have a few ideas, for what they are worth.

 I have a plastic tank that fits in the back of my pickup that I use to help out with getting water into deep ends fast.
 It holds three hundred and fifty gallons.

 I had a well once that pumped water into a large above ground holding tank, from there it was pumped into the house.
 This tank was 5,000 gallons, I think.
-Maybe you could borrow on of those.
+Maybe you could borrow one of those.

 Maybe you could borrow a water truck, I think they hold close to 5,000 gallons, or there abouts.
 I'm not sure how practical that idea is.